ThomasCochou/English_proficiency_prediction_NLP/README.md

   5 - Try to improve your system (for example you can try to use GloVe instead of BoW).

 ## Adjustments
-  - We could filter out stop words in `preprocessing.py` with NLTK.
+  - We could filter out stop and short words in `preprocessing.py` with NLTK.
   - Looking for the importance of 'Mmmm' 'Hum' (reflexion)